plylrnsdy/vscode-run-as/README.md

 - the value is the command to execute command in a new terminal windows in this platform, e.g. `"start ${command}"`.
     - `${command}` will be replaced by the command in globs-to-command mapping.

-You can enable it by change `"RunAs.runInNewTerminalWindows.enable"` to `true`.
+You can run the command in a new terminal windows in default by change `"RunAs.runInNewTerminalWindows.enable"` to `true`, or you can use the prefix `@out` in the command to use it alone.

 ## Install